MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 Let's look closer at how sign-in works with an EAM:

-1. A user tries to sign in with a first factor, like a password, to an application protected by Entra ID.
+1. A user tries to sign in with a first factor, like a password, to an application protected by Microsoft Entra ID.
-1. Entra ID determines that another factor needs to be satisfied.
+1. Microsoft Entra ID determines that another factor needs to be satisfied.
 For example, a Conditional Access policy requires MFA.
 1. The user chooses the EAM as a second factor.
-1. Entra ID redirects the user's browser session to the EAM URL:
+1. Microsoft Entra ID redirects the user's browser session to the EAM URL:
    1. This URL is discovered from the discovery URL provisioned by an admin when they created the EAM.
    1. The application provides an expired or nearly expired token that contains information to identify the user and tenant.
-1. The external authentication provider validates that the token came from Entra ID, and checks the contents of the token.
+1. The external authentication provider validates that the token came from Microsoft Entra ID, and checks the contents of the token.
 1. The external authentication provider might optionally make a call to Microsoft Graph to fetch additional information about the user.
 1. The external authentication provider performs any actions it deems necessary, such as authenticating the user with some credential.
-1. The external authentication provider redirects the user back to Entra ID with a valid token, including all required claims.
+1. The external authentication provider redirects the user back to Microsoft Entra ID with a valid token, including all required claims.
-1. Entra ID validates that the token's signature came from the configured external authentication provider, and then checks the contents of the token.
+1. Microsoft Entra ID validates that the token's signature came from the configured external authentication provider, and then checks the contents of the token.
-1. Entra ID validates the token against the requirements.
+1. Microsoft Entra ID validates the token against the requirements.
 1. The user satisfied the MFA requirement if the validation succeeds.
 The user might also have to meet other policy requirements.

 :::image type="content" source="./media/concept-authentication-external-method-provider/how-external-method-authentication-works.png" alt-text="Diagram of how external method authentication works.":::